 Where to watch (almost) all the Studio Ghibli films

 Studio Ghibli is one of the most renowned animation studios in the world.
 It has pushed the boundaries of animation since its inception in 1985 and has given us masterpieces like Spirited Away, Princess Mononoke, and many more.
-The studio’s catalog consists of 22 feature-length animated films, 21 of which are coming to streaming services for the first time ever.
-Netflix has the films in the beloved series for all regions outside of the US, Canada, and Japan.
-HBO Max has the rights to the series in the US.
+The studio’s catalog consists of 23 feature-length animated films, nearly all of which are now available on streaming services for the first time ever.
+But where can one watch the Studio Ghibli movies?

-The best Studio Ghibli movies on Netflix and HBO Max
+The Studio Ghibli movies on Netflix and HBO Max:

 Editor’s note: Not all movies on the list are suitable for young viewers.
 Please, check their rating in your respective country for more information.

-Sophie lives the quiet life of a hat maker until one day she crosses paths with both wizard and a witch.
+Sophie lives the quiet life of a hat maker until one day she crosses paths with both a wizard and a witch.
 But while Howl is kind and protective, the Witch of the Waste curses her.
-Sophie is transformed into a 90-year-old woman and the spell prevents her from telling anyone about the fate that has befallen her.
-Yet, Sophie doesn’t give into desperation.
+Sophie is transformed into a 90-year-old woman, and the spell prevents her from telling anyone about the fate that has befallen her.
+Yet, Sophie doesn’t give in to desperation.
 She heads out of town, slowly but surely making her way up the surrounding hills in search of Howl’s mysterious castle.